-Also, Five Nuu-chah-nulth First Nations located on the West Coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht (the T'aaqwiihak First Nations) - have Indigenous rights to fish for any species of fish within their Fishing Territories and to sell that fish, with the exception of Geoduck.
-DFO is working with the First Nations to find the manner in which the rights of the five First Nations can be accommodated and exercised without jeopardizing Canada's legislative objectives and societal interests in regulating the fishery.
+Five Nuu-chah-nulth First Nations located on the West Coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht (the Five Nations) - have Aboriginal rights to fish within their Fishing Territories and to sell that fish, with the exception of geoduck.
+DFO is working with the Five Nations to implement a Fishery Management Plan (FMP) for salmon, groundfish, crab and prawn by April 1, 2019.
+This FMP includes specific details about the fishery, such as allocations/access, licensing and designations, fishing area, harvesting opportunities, and fishery monitoring and catch reporting.
+The FMP could lead to in-season management changes.